nipy/nipype/CONTRIBUTING.md

 #### Testing
 New code should be tested, whenever feasible.
-Bug fixes should include regression tests, and any new behavior should at least get minimal exercise.
+Bug fixes should include an example that exposes the issue.
+Any new features should have tests that show at least a minimal example.
-If you're not sure what this means for your code, ask!
+If you're not sure what this means for your code, please ask in your pull request.

 ## Recognizing contributions